Fogelman/compyler/readme.md

 ### Documentation

-All documentation and examples can be found in https://fogelman.github.io/compyler
+All documentation and examples can be found [here](https://fogelman.github.io/compyler)

 ### Requirements